 As you age, your skin cell renewal cycle slows down.
 This is just part of the natural aging process, in the same way we start to lose collagen, elastin, and so on.
 However, when your skin renewal process slows down, it translates to dullness: "Dewiness is really light reflecting off of the skin tissue because some of the dead layer on top is gone," says board-certified dermatologist Zenovia Gabriel, M.D.

 This is an age when you are more likely to notice changes in your metabolism.
-"Exercise helps the blood to circulate in a way that removes toxins and free radicals, stimulates collagen production, eliminates acne, and reduces the appearance of cellulite," says Feldman.
+"Exercise helps the blood2 to circulate in a way that removes toxins and free radicals, stimulates collagen production, eliminates acne, and reduces the appearance of cellulite," says Feldman.
 "Sweating for 15 to 20 minutes a day is enough.
-Sweating helps propel impurities, oils, and dirt out of your pores."
+Sweating helps propel impurities3, oils, and dirt out of your pores."

 Do keep in mind that fluctuations in weight can show up on your face (for example, rapidly losing weight can cause sagging skin).
 Do your best to maintain a healthy average and avoid the yo-yo effect that gaining and losing pounds can have on your skin as well as overall health.